Conformality of non-conformal correlators: Conformal contact contributions

 \section{Conformal contact contributions}

 In this section, we shall find contact contributions to conformal correlators with up to six external fields.
-Our starting point will be the expression in \eqref{schcftn}, which, after introducing a Schwinger parameter to exponentiate the denominator takes the form
+Our starting point is the expression in \eqref{schcftn}, which, after introducing a Schwinger parameter to exponentiate the denominator, takes the form